 1/3 cup fresh apple cider

 1/8 teaspoon allspice

 1 tablespoon lemon juice

-- In medium-sized saucepan, place the diced apples, cider, ginger, allspice, cinnamon, nutmeg and lemon juice.
+- In a medium-sized saucepan, place the diced apples, cider, ginger, allspice, cinnamon, nutmeg, and lemon juice.
 Stir to coat apples with spices.
-Cover pan and bring to simmer over medium heat, then reduce heat to low.
+Cover the pan and bring to simmer over medium heat, then reduce heat to low.
 Continue to simmer for approximately 15 – 20 minutes, stirring occasionally, until the apples are very soft and starting to fall apart, and the liquid is slightly syrupy.

 - Remove from heat.
 Using a potato masher or the back of a wooden spoon, gently mash the apples, leaving some a bit chunky.
-Mixture will thicken to a sauce-like consistency.
+The mixture will thicken to a sauce-like consistency.

 © 2019 Love + Craft Kitchen, LLC, All Rights Reserved